JetBrains/teamcity-documentation/topics/duplicates-finder-java.md

 ## Unresolved Project Modules and Path Variables

-This section is displayed, when an IntelliJ IDEA module file (.iml) referenced from an IPR\-file:
+This section is displayed, when an IntelliJ IDEA module file (`.iml`) referenced from an IPR-file:
-* cannot be found
+* cannot be found;
-* allows you to enter the values of path variables used in the IPR\-file.
+* allows you to enter the values of path variables used in the IPR-file.

-To refresh values in this section click __Check/Reparse Project__.
+To refresh values in this section, click __Check/Reparse Project__.

 <table><tr>